bi-labor/es-mssql/docs/elasticsearch/exercise3.md

     ![Elasticsearch indices](images/kibana-search-total.png)

-    If you see fewer documents, you need to use the Refresh API to ensure Elasticsearch is finished with all indexing operations.
+    If you see fewer documents, you might try using the Refresh API to ensure Elasticsearch is finished with all indexing operations.
 To trigger this, execute a `POST salaries/_refresh` request.
+Then check the count again.
+If it is still not correct, you need to start over.